ilyakashtelyan/pmc-docs/docs/source/ppcheck.rst

 the post-publication check task.
 During this task, the vendor performs the requested corrections and notifies the PE that they are completed.

-Video: JPS - Post-publication check - Vendor perspective
+Video: Post-publication check - Vendor perspective
 --------------------------------------------------------

 .. raw:: html